ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.1 - Semantic Interfaces/20.1.0 - Templates/axiom.md

 ## Dependencies & scope

-- Independent of: <list or “none”>
+- Independent of: <list or "none">
 - Applies to: primitives / embeddings / closure operations

 ---